simonmaddox/resume/resume.txt

 a wide variety of the UK press, including The Guardian, The Sunday Times, The Telegraph, T3 Magazine, and many more.

-I have also been featured in Wired magazine as an iPhone developer "expert".
+I have been featured in Wired magazine as an iPhone developer "expert", and have worked with Microsoft in briefing journalists on development during the Windows Phone 7 launch.

 ## Experience